Marcumc165/Case-Studies/Cyclistic.md

 Both member and casual riders tend to start and end in the same locations, however the locations that the different groups go to are very different.
 Member users are more likely to go to locations that are near to locations like grocery stores, banks, factories, train stations, commercial areas , and the University of Chicago.
 Casual users are more likely to go to locations like museums, aquariums, parks, and beaches.
-These observations continue to support the conclusion that casual riders utilize the bike share network for leisure purpouses and members use it for commuting.
+These observations continue to support the conclusion that casual riders utilize the bike share network for leisure purposes and members use it for commuting.

 ### Summary ###